hajame/fullstackopen-2019.github.io/src/content/osa2/part2c.md

 <!-- Tässä vaiheessa meitä kiinnostaa osa <i>dependencies</i>, joka määrittelee mitä <i>riippuvuuksia</i> eli ulkoisia kirjastoja projektilla on. -->

-At this point the <i>dependencies</i> part is most interesting to us, because it defines what <i>dependencies</i>, or external libraries, the project has.
+At this point the <i>dependencies</i> part is the most interesting to us, because it defines what <i>dependencies</i>, or external libraries, the project has.

 <!-- Haluamme nyt käyttöömme axioksen.
 Voisimme määritellä kirjaston suoraan tiedostoon <i>package.json</i>, mutta on parempi asentaa se komentoriviltä -->

 Now we want to use axios.
-We define the library directly into the file <i>package.json</i>, but it is better to install it from the command line.
+We could define the library directly into the file <i>package.json</i>, but it is better to install it from the command line.

 ```js
 npm install axios --save